bartttiii/ADC-Account-Creator-EU/README.md

 # Adidas-Account-Gen

-All Credit to https://github.com/doprdele for orginal script.
+All Credit to https://github.com/doprdele for orginal script and Simmy for editing it.

 --------------------------------------------------------------------
 1. Info: